Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Rose Bay - Vaucluse - Watsons Bay, placing the area among the bottom 25% of areas assessed nationally

-Rose Bay - Vaucluse - Watsons Bay averaged approximately 42 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
-A total of 213 homes were approved during this period, with an additional 12 approved in FY-26 as of now.
+Rose Bay - Vaucluse - Watsons Bay has averaged approximately 42 new dwelling approvals annually over the past five financial years, from FY-21 to FY-25.
+A total of 213 homes were approved during this period, with an additional 12 approved so far in FY-26.
 Despite a decrease in population, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.

 The average expected construction cost value for new dwellings is $3,324,000, indicating that developers are targeting the premium market segment with higher-end properties.
 This financial year has seen $443.4 million in commercial approvals, reflecting high levels of local commercial activity.
-Comparatively, Rose Bay - Vaucluse - Watsons Bay has slightly more development than the Greater Sydney average on a per person basis over the past five years.
-However, development activity has moderated in recent periods, which is below the national average.
-This suggests that the area is well-established and may have potential planning limitations.
-The new development consists of 31.0% detached dwellings and 69.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 46.0% houses).
+Compared to Greater Sydney, Rose Bay - Vaucluse - Watsons Bay has slightly more development, with 20.0% above the regional average per person over the past five years.
+This maintains good buyer choice while supporting existing property values.
+However, development activity has moderated in recent periods, which is also under the national average.
+This suggests the area's established nature and potential planning limitations.

-This trend indicates diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
-With approximately 527 people per dwelling approval, Rose Bay - Vaucluse - Watsons Bay demonstrates a developed market.
-Future projections anticipate an increase of 1,078 residents by 2041.
+New development consists of 31.0% detached dwellings and 69.0% townhouses or apartments.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a significant departure from existing housing patterns which are currently 46.0% houses.
+This trend may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+With around 527 people per dwelling approval, Rose Bay - Vaucluse - Watsons Bay shows a developed market.
+Future projections suggest that the area will add approximately 1,078 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development